isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    extended expression syntax.
 Embedded nulls (0x00) are always considered an invalid character to be replaced (or omitted).
    The default is ``"[^A-Za-z0-9.-]"``.
-This matches any character that is not a letter, digit, dot, hyphen, or null.
+This matches any character that is not a letter, digit, dot, or hyphen.
+It is highly recommended to not set this to an empty string (``""``) as this will allow non printable characters to be used in the hostname component.

 -  ``hostname-char-replacement`` - a string of zero or more characters with which to replace each invalid character in the host name.
 An empty